asweeney0101/Pokemon-App/README.md

 HTML, CSS, and Javascript.
 Data is loaded and parsed from the <a href="https://pokeapi.co/" target="_blank">pokeAPI</a>
 Layout is created with <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a>

+Project is hosted on Github Pages.
+<a href="https://asweeney0101.github.io/Pokemon-App/">Project Link</a>